Ecwid/ecwid-api-docs/includes/_jsapi.md

 Name | Type | Description
 ---- | ---- | -----------
-quantity | Integer | Quantity of the given product variety in cart product | Array of \<*Product*\> | The map of product properties (combination properties, if the combination is added to cart) options | Obejct with option names and values | Map of the product options (option name as a key and option value as a value).
+quantity | integer | Quantity of the given product variety in cart product | Array\<*Product*\> | The map of product properties (combination properties, if the combination is added to cart) options | Object with option names and values | Map of the product options (option name as a key and option value as a value).
 For listboxes and radio buttons value will be the string value of the selected option.
 For checkboxes — names of the selected options, comma separated.
 For date options — string representing the selected date according to the shop’s format (Ecwid control panel > System settings > General > Formats and Units).
 For textboxes и textareas — the text given by the customer.
 For file upload options — string in the form of „4 files”

 ### Product Object